DaveGee/prep-pal/PROJECT.md

 - [x] Export + import files (categories + stock)
 - [x] Landing page (basic draft)
 - [x] Landing page in the 3 languages at least
+- [ ] Put the downloadable artefacts on a public repository
+- [ ] Adapt the landing page for public release (link to feature/roadmap, FAQ, About, Contact, Help)

 ## Recommendations